-Christmas and the winter holidays are major celebrations in Vancouver.
-One of the top Vancouver Christmas attractions is the VanDusen Botanical Garden's Festival of Lights, which is also one of Vancouver's best holiday light displays.
+Christmas and the winter holidays are major celebrations in Vancouver, and the city comes alive with colorful light displays and festive events during the months of November, December, and January.
+One of the top Vancouver Christmas attractions is the annual VanDusen Botanical Garden's Festival of Lights, which is also one of the city's best holiday light displays.

 What to Expect at the VanDusen Festival of Lights

 The VanDusen Botanical Garden is a gorgeous, landscaped garden in the center of Vancouver.
 Every winter, the annual VanDusen Festival of Lights transforms the serene botanical oasis into a winter wonderland that attracts around 110,000 visitors.
 More than 1 million colorful lights are strewn around flower beds, trees, shrubs, and decorations, combining to create an awesome spectacle.

 The festival is hugely popular and many locals attend every year.
 Most people—especially kids—love the vivid over-abundance of decor and color (though some may find it garish).
 If you like holiday light displays, then you must see this exceptional one.

 Stroll through brightly-lit pathways, including the Gingerbread Walk and Candy Cane Lane, watch the Dancing Lights show (lights around Livingstone Lake "dance" to holiday music), and enjoy hot chocolate and other snacks.
 You can take photos with Santa in the Visitor Centre through December 24, 2019.
 There's also a licensed Fireside Lounge area for adults to enjoy a beverage, as well as food vendors throughout the garden selling treats.
 Visitors aged two and up (over 36 inches or .9 meters) can ride the carousel, and everyone can visit the fundraising Make-A-Wish Canada Candle grotto in the middle of the garden.